leoraggy/Test-API/README.md

 This tutorial walks you through deploying an Express app on an Ubuntu VM in Microsoft Azure.
 We'll configure **Nginx as a reverse proxy** so your app can be accessed with just the public IP — no port number needed.
 You'll also set it up to auto-start and stay running.

+If you have a repository with an express app running great!
+If not fork this repository and use it when prompted. https://github.com/JoshuaEmery/Test-API.git

 ---

 ## 🧰 Prerequisites